Macular hypoplasia

 PAX6 mutations also affect corneal limbal stem cells, leading to dysfunction of corneal epithelial stem cells.

 AAK often develops and progresses with growth even if normal in early childhood1).
-There are two types of keratopathy: congenital central corneal opacity (CCO) and AAK, and it has been reported that the rate of glaucoma complication is higher in cases with CCO than in those with AAK16).
-Antimetabolites and preservative-containing eye drops used for glaucoma treatment carry a risk of worsening AAK, affecting the choice of treatment strategy.
-Since corneal and glaucoma management interact with each other, an integrated evaluation of both is required.
+There are two types of keratopathy: congenital central corneal opacity (CCO) and AAK, and it has been reported that the rate of glaucoma complications is higher in cases with CCO than in those with AAK16).
+Antimetabolites and preservative-containing eye drops used in glaucoma treatment carry a risk of worsening AAK, influencing treatment strategy selection.
+Since corneal and glaucoma management interact, an integrated evaluation of both is required.

-As an anatomical finding specific to aniridia, hypoplasia of the ciliary body has been reported on UBM6).
-This finding increases the risk of eyeball perforation during cyclophotocoagulation and also suggests that the amount of aqueous humor produced by the ciliary body may be less than normal.
+As an anatomical finding specific to aniridia, ciliary body hypoplasia has been reported on UBM6).
+This finding is a factor that increases the risk of eyeball perforation during cyclophotocoagulation and also suggests that the amount of aqueous humor produced by the ciliary body may be lower than normal.

-Future prospective studies are awaited regarding the effectiveness of prophylactic surgical intervention.
+Future prospective studies are awaited regarding the efficacy of prophylactic surgical intervention.

-For the treatment of limbal stem cell deficiency (LSCD), allogeneic limbal transplantation and cultured oral mucosal epithelial transplantation are being considered.
-Clinical practice guidelines weakly recommend surgical treatment, and it is reported that ocular surface reconstruction can be achieved with a certain probability 2).
-In cases complicated by corneal stromal opacity, combined corneal transplantation may be useful.
+For the treatment of corneal epithelial stem cell deficiency (AAK), allogeneic limbal transplantation and cultured oral mucosal epithelial transplantation are being considered.
+In some cases, surgical treatment aims to reconstruct the ocular surface 2).
+When corneal stromal opacity is present, combining corneal transplantation may be useful.